davi-sdp/davi-sdp/README.md

 ### A little more about me...

-- 👨‍💻 I’m currently a Undergraduate Computer Engineer student at PUC Campinas.
+- 👨‍💻 I’m currently an Undergraduate Computer Engineering student at PUC Campinas.

 - 🚀 I’m proactive and highly engaged, always striving to create innovative solutions that deliver positive impact and improve processes.

-- 💻 My passions include Python, Web Development, Arduino projects, Automations, Data analysis e Machine Learning.
+- 💻 My passions include Python, Web Development, Arduino projects, Automations, Data Analysis, and Machine Learning.

-- 🎓 I’m constantly seeking new knowledge and sharpening my skills to stay ahead in technology and innovation.
+-🎓 I’m constantly seeking new knowledge and sharpening my skills to stay ahead in technology and innovation.

+- Hobbies?
+I love solving problems.

 > **Always learning, because intellectual growth should commence at birth and cease only at death.
 The important thing is not to stop questioning.**